 - 18. Contracting States have been held to exercise extra-territorial jurisdiction even though they did not exercise state agent authority and control or effective control of an area, where one or more of the following features were present: - i.
 The extra-territorial effect is envisaged by or a direct consequence of a law adopted by the Contracting State.
-In Kovaĉić and others v Slovenia ('Kovaĉić'), for example, because the applicants' money "was and continues to be affected by [a] legislative measure" they were within the jurisdiction of Slovenia.
-In Liberty and others v UK ('Liberty') and Big Brother Watch and others v UK, applicants situated outside the UK were
+In Kovaĉić and others v Slovenia ('Kovaĉić'), for example, because the applicants' money "was and continues to be affected by [a] legislative measure" which necessarily took effect extra-territorially, they were within the jurisdiction of

-&lt;sup>28 Banković and others v Belgium and others App No 55207/99 (ECtHR GC, 12 December 2001) ("Banković"), § 75.
+28 Banković and others v Belgium and others App No 55207/99 (ECtHR GC, 12 December 2001) ('Banković'), § 75.

-&lt;sup>29 Ibid., § 137.
+29 Ibid., § 137.

-&lt;sup>30 Loizidou v Turkey App No 15318/89 (ECtHR GC, 23 March 1995), § 62.
+30 Loizidou v Turkey App No 15318/89 (ECtHR GC, 23 March 1995), § 62.